-For information regarding ESSER funds, please review the OPI ESSER Guidance .
-For any additional information, contact Wendi Fawns at Wendi.Fawns@mt.gov or (406) 437-8595 or Rebecca Brown at Rebecca.Brown@mt.gov or (406) 444-0783.
+For information regarding ESSER funds, please review the OPI ESSER Guidance or review the videos and resources on the ESSER webpage.
+For additional information, contact April Grady at April grady2@mt.gov.

 Student Enrollment and Average Number Belonging (ANB)

 20-9-311, MCA, and ARM 10.20.102 Calculation of Average Number Belonging (ANB)